 “Strategic” enterprise service management, on the other hand, is the business-driven sharing of ITSM capabilities across the organization.
 Here, it’s more than a quick fix for a specific business function need.
 Instead, the aim is to improve as much of the organization’s operational capabilities as possible and, as outlined later, strategic enterprise service management can fulfill an organization’s need for digital transformation in digital workflow enablement terms.
 For example, related improvements might start with facilities, then progress to HR, the customer service/support team, finance, etc.

-Given that there’s no industry definition for enterprise service management, it’s unsurprising that the use of tactical and strategies as differentiators of approach aren’t an industry standard either.
+Given that there’s no industry definition for ESM, it’s unsurprising that the use of tactical and strategies as differentiators of approach aren’t an industry standard either.
 It’s important to understand the differences though when looking at ESM statistics or when considering the possible benefits.
 In terms of the latter, it’s simply logical that the more your organization is improved, the greater the benefits it can reap.

-The key factors that have driven adoption
+The key factors that have driven ESM adoption

 As humans, we often want to know the what, then the why (and then the how).
 So, it’s not enough to understand what enterprise service management is – the “why” is important too.
 Here, the “why” can be viewed from two perspectives.
-First, the benefits that organizations reap from the adoption of ESM and, second, the factors that have helped to drive the growth in enterprise service management adoption.
+First, the benefits that organizations reap from the adoption of ESM and, second, the factors that have helped to drive the growth in its adoption.